hinge-health/gha-static-code-analysis/README.md

   - Coverage report artifacts `must` follow specific naming convention guidelines based on the underlying source code language of the repository.
 If the naming convention is incorrect, then the SonarQube scanner will not detect the coverage report.
     - `typescript|javascript|react|react-native` : must be set to `lcov.info`
     - `python` : must be set to `coverage.xml`
-    - `ruby`   : must be set to either `[ .resultset.json | coverage.json ]` read the [Example workflow for `ruby` source code repositories] (#example-workflow-for-ruby-source-code-repositories) for information on what file name to choose from.
+    - `ruby`   : must be set to either `[ .resultset.json | coverage.json ]` read the [Example workflow for `ruby` source code repositories](#example-workflow-for-ruby-source-code-repositories) for more information on what file name to choose from.

 ### Example workflow for `typescript|javascript|react|react-native` source code repositories